Skip to main content

 4. Save the file, and reload the page in Firefox.

-• Resize the window from small to wide to see the intelligent adaptation in action.
+• Resize the window from small to wide to see how this works.

 5. Switch back to index.html in your code editor.